 Osteoporosis is a disease in which bones become porous and weak.
 As they lose strength, they are more likely to break.
 Bones in the spine, hip, wrist, pelvis, and upper arm are particularly at risk of fracture in people with osteoporosis.

-Osteopenia is a condition in which less bone has been lost than in osteoporosis.
-But people with osteopenia are more likely to develop osteoporosis if something is not done to stop the loss of bone.
+Osteopenia is a condition in which there is less bone mass and your bones become weaker but not as severe as in osteoporosis.
+People with osteopenia are at a higher risk of developing osteoporosis if something is not done to stop the loss of bone.

 The disease usually gets worse without symptoms.
 It often isn't diagnosed until after a fracture.

 Bone is made up of calcium and other minerals, which make bone hard.
 Bone density, or bone mineral density, refers to the mineral content of the bones.
 It is related to how hard and strong they are.
 Low bone density is seen in osteoporosis.